Updated January 2017

 Sure, you can find cheesy t-shirts and brightly-colored polyester dresses.
 But…why?
 Instead, support local artisans by picking up a hand-woven piece at one of these boutiques.

 Dúo de Mar (KM 10) is a brand new boutique selling Mexican designed and made ponchos, dresses, and accessories, all with organic cotton, plus one-piece bathing suites, woven beach bags, purses and vegetable-tanned leather strappy sandals.
 It’s a more affordable and practical (yet still quite chic) alternative to the more well-known Caravana.
 When I visited they had just opened the store a week before and did not have a credit card machine.
 When I asked to pop on their wifi, they went to turn on the generator to get it going.
 Hopefully soon they’ll have a couple solar panels for that purpose!

 Though, you might feel bereft if you leave Tulum without something from Caravana (KM 8).
-Perhaps an exquisitely crafted organic cotton poncho or wrap dress, a feather fan, a woven leather fringe vest, or other accessories that are all made in Mexico.
+Perhaps an exquisitely crafted organic cotton poncho or wrap dress, a feather fan, a woven leather fringe vest, or other accessories that are all made in Mexico by fairly paid artisans.
 It’s pricey, but luckily, they take credit cards.
-(No word on energy generation.)

 The more humble Mr. Blackbird (8.4) is a small hut featuring home decor, jewelry, and accessories all made in Mexico City, San Cristobal, and Michoacan (save for some NYC-made caftans).
 It’s all priced relatively well, especially for artisan fashion.
 And the store is run by two solar panels!